-As prepared, the draft Ordinance deviates from the specific wording of a few policies in the General Plan Visual and Historic Resources Element.
+As prepared, the draft Ordinance deviates from the specific wording of a few policies in the General Plan/Coastal Land Use Plan (General Plan) Visual and Historic Resources Element.
 This deviation is a result of how detailed and specific the adopted General Plan Policy language is.
-While the work done on the Ordinance has used the General Plan as the guiding document and fulfills its intent, minor changes to the specific language of the General Plan are needed.
-Given the differences (albeit minor), an amendment to the General Plan was initiated by the City Council on April 4, 2021.
+While the work done on the Ordinance has used the General Plan as the guiding document and fulfills its intent, minor changes to the specific language of a few General Plan policies were identified (VH 5.1, VH 5.2, VH 5.5, and VH 5.6).
+Given the differences (albeit minor), an amendment to the General Plan (GPA) was initiated by the City Council on April 4, 2021.